 Frankincense (Ru Xiang)

 Frankincense has long been used by many cultures to open the mind and soul to the eternal and to god.
 It has been used in cosmetics, perfumes, and to treat leprosy.
 The Chinese use it to help heal injuries and pain due to Blood or Qi stasis, including postpartum abdominal pain due to Blood stagnation.
+Frankincense is an endangered species due to population growth and climate change.

 Also Known As: Olibanum, Incense